MRNobodyFA/MRNobodyFA/README.md

 ### About me
 HI :trollface:

-I'm 14 years old.

-I'm from iran 🇮🇷
+I'm 14 years old and from iran 🇮🇷